Wanchai/FTPbucket/README.md

 FTPbucket
 =========

-FTPbucket is a PHP script that enables you to sync your BitBucket repository with any FTP account
+FTPbucket is a PHP script that enables you to sync your BitBucket repository with any FTP account.

 INSTALLATION
 ------------